-- Make a donation - visit our donation page and make a gift right now.
+- DONATE - visit our donation page and make a gift right now.
 Please be sure to note that it's “For Western Sydney”.
 Just $30 could transform a child's life.
 Every donation makes a difference!

-We’ll be sharing regular updates and news about Sydney Story Factory Parramatta throughout the year.
-Sign up to our newsletter, follow us on Facebook and LinkedIn and help spread the word.
+For news about Story Factory Parramatta, sign up to our newsletter, follow us on Facebook and LinkedIn and help spread the word.

-- Government Partners - This project has been assisted by the Australian Government through the Department of Communication and the Arts’ Catalyst - Australian Arts & Culture Fund; the NSW Government through the Parramatta Stronger Communities Fund
+- Government Partners - This project has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body; the NSW Government through the Parramatta Stronger Communities Fund; and City of Parramatta.

-- Foundation Partners - Pantera Press; Vincent Fairfax Family Foundation.
+- Foundation Partners - Pantera Press; Wilson Foundation; Vincent Fairfax Family Foundation.

-- Foundation Program Partners - Crown Resorts Foundation & Packer Family Foundation; Balnaves Foundation; University of Sydney (Widening Participation & Outreach); The Ian Potter Foundation.
+- Foundation Program Partners - Crown Resorts Foundation & Packer Family Foundation; Balnaves Foundation; University of Sydney (Widening Participation & Outreach); The Ian Potter Foundation; Anonymous.

 - Major Partners - Nelson Meers Foundation; The MacKenzie Family; Turnbull Foundation, McLean Foundation; Eureka Benevolent Foundation; Catriona and Simon Mordant AM; Copyright Agency Cultural Fund; UnLtd; Dooleys Catholic Club Lidcombe; Coca-Cola Australia Foundation.

-- In-Kind & Fit-Out Partners - Gilbert & Tobin; Konica Minolta; LAVA: Laboratory for Visionary Architecture; Berents Project Management.
+- In-Kind & Fit-Out Partners - Gilbert & Tobin; Konica Minolta; LAVA: Laboratory for Visionary Architecture; The Glue Society; Berents Project Management.